arthurvguide/fifa-quiz-game/README.md

 ## UX

 ### Website owner goals
- The goal of the site is to provide a football challenging quiz to entertain online football fan users.
+ * The goal of the site is to provide a football challenging quiz to entertain online football fan users.
+ * The goal of the site is to improve the online fun environment.

 ### User Goals
+ * The site’s users want to have fun.
- The site’s users want to play an online quiz to test their knowledge of football.
+ * The site’s users want to play an online quiz to test their knowledge of football.
+ * The site’s users want to have a personality assessment of football.

 ### Structure of the website
  The website is designed to be easy and user-friendly on all types of devices.
 On desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
 All parts are designed to achieve maximum user satisfaction.
 Users will get interaction replying to the questions on the quiz.
+ The website is divided in 5 different screens:
+  * Introduction Quiz
+  * Username Screen
+  * Select League Screen
+  * Questions Screen
+  * Result Screen

 ### Wireframes
  There are only one wireframes guiding the end design of this project, as the mobile responsivity looks quite similiar to the desktop screen.